ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 * All template variables MUST be within the path or query components of the URI.

 * The URI template MAY contain the two variables "target" and "ipproto" and MAY contain other variables.
-If the "target" and "ipproto" variables are included as path components, their values MUST NOT be empty, but instead use "\*" to indicate wildcard or no-preference values.
+If the "target" or "ipproto" variables are included, their values MUST NOT be empty.
+Clients can instead use "\*" to indicate wildcard or no-preference values, see {{scope}}..

 * The URI Template MUST NOT contain any non-ASCII unicode characters and MUST only contain ASCII characters in the range 0x21-0x7E inclusive (note that